-The departments offer majors in biblical studies, Christian ministries, interdisciplinary studies, philosophy, theology, and youth and family ministries; minors in ancient languages, biblical studies, Christian ministries, cultural engagement, philosophical apologetics, philosophy, practical and professional ethics, religious studies, theology, and youth and family ministries; and Certificates of Distinction in biblical studies, philosophy, and theology.
+The departments offer majors in biblical studies, Christian ministries, philosophy, theology, and youth and family ministries; minors in ancient languages, biblical studies, Christian ministries, cultural engagement, philosophical apologetics, philosophy, practical and professional ethics, religious studies, theology, and youth and family ministries; and Certificates of Distinction in biblical studies, philosophy, and theology.

 Each major course of study builds on the General Education program’s Biblical, Theological, and Philosophical Formation requirement.
 Transfer students take the number of units required by the registrar.
 Courses are selected from the list of core courses for General Education in consultation with a department advisor.
 All majors in the undergraduate division must maintain a minimum 2.5 cumulative grade-point average in all courses for the major.

 In general, correspondence courses are not accepted as fulfillment of religion or philosophy requirements.
 A student may, however, petition to have 3 correspondence units count toward his/her major or minor upon department approval.
 The course(s) must match existing courses, and the student may be asked to pass an exam.
 Double majors require 24 units that are distinctive to one major; 18 units must be upper division.
-Each minor course of study requires 12 units of upper-division work in the area of the minor.
-Courses may not be counted toward a minor if they are being applied toward a major or another minor.

 Biblical, Theological, and Philosophical Formation